Taro Kono: 2024 Liberal Democratic leadership election

-LDP Election Headquarters
+LDP Election Headquarters and backbencher

 Kono with Emperor Naruhito during a state visit to Mongolia in July 2025.

 After Ishiba's victory, Kono once again returned to the backbenches.
 In the 2024 general election called by Ishiba shortly after his leadership victory, Kono was victorious in his 10th consecutive re-election to the House of Representatives, albeit with a lower margin of victory than in previous elections.
 The LDP lost its majority in the lower house for the first time since 2009, although maintained a plurality of seats with the Komeito.
 On 15 November 2024, he began work at the LDP's Election Headquarters under Chairman Kihara Seiji.

 In January 2025, it was announced that Kono was launching a study group focused on reforms to social security and welfare on 13 February.

 During a state visit to Mongolia by the Emperor and Empress of Japan in July 2025, Kono served as the chief attendant to the Imperial Couple.
 He notably shared parts of the trip with his followers on Twitter.

 After the LDP-Komeito coalition lost its majority in the July 2025 Upper House elections, Kono resigned as Deputy Chairman of the party's Election Strategy Committee.
 While believing Prime Minister Shigeru Ishiba had justification for remaining as LDP President and Prime Minister, considering ongoing trade and tariff negotiations with the second Trump Administration, Kono was critical of LDP Secretary-General Hiroshi Moriyama.
 In a statement, Kono urged Moriyama to resign after "the party has suffered two crushing defeats in national elections, the House of Representatives and the House of Councilors".
 Kihara Seiji later resigned as Election Strategy Chairman on 22 July.
 The following day, it was falsely reported that Ishiba would resign as Prime Minister and LDP President in late August, which he denied the same day.

-After more than a month of internal pressure from within the party, culminating with the possibility of an emergency presidential election, Ishiba announced his resignation as party president on 7 September 2025.
-Two days later, when asked on Bloomberg's The Asia Trade if he would run in the subsequent leadership election, Kono said "I'm sleeping on it."
-He ultimately decided against running, endorsing Agriculture Minister Shinjiro Koizumi instead.
-As Koizumi was attempting to appeal to more conservatives within the party, Kono's endorsement was seen as helping legitimize his moderate image and reformist roots.
+Kono meeting with Taiwanese President William Lai in December 2025.